KieranBest/Final-Year-Project/Documentation.md

 - Implement an achivements system, for example, achieving a 95% pass rate earns a badge or achievement
 - Adding a social side to the application that would enable users to attain feedback from their teachers as well as show off their achievments to their class mates

-describes two things: firstly, new areas of investigation prompted by developments in this project, and secondly parts of the current work which were not completed due to time constraints and/or problems encountered.
+describes 2 things: firstly, new areas of investigation prompted by developments in this project, and secondly parts of the current work which were not completed due to time constraints and/or problems encountered.

 #### Conclusion